Three Rings for the Elven-kings under the sky,

 - The Return of the King, October 20, 1955

-- The Hobbits (Live-Action Television) — A Finnish miniseries based on a theatre adaption
+- The Hobbits (TV series) — A Finnish miniseries based on a theatre adaptation.

 - An upcoming TV series from Amazon, which is set an unknown time before Fellowship.
-It has not been confirmed if it deals with the main events of the books, or draws from the more distant past featured in the Appendices.
+It has not been confirmed if it deals with the main events of the books, or draws from the more distant past featured in the Appendices, or even if it's in continuity with the Jackson movies or not.

 The Lord of the Rings provides examples of the following tropes: